nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 ## Attempt 3: Go

-If I couldn’t scrape the schedule of classes with a headless browser, I’d have to go back to fetching and parsing HTML, à la my original Beautiful Soup approach.
+If I couldn't scrape the schedule of classes with a headless browser, I'd have to go back to fetching and parsing HTML, à la my original Beautiful Soup approach.
 Through my foray into Puppeteer, I had learned about the following endpoints that provided content I was interested in:

 1. `https://sa.ucla.edu/ro/Public/SOC/Results/GetCourseSummary`, the endpoint that returns information about sections for a particular course.
 2. `https://sa.ucla.edu/ro/Public/SOC/Results/CourseTitlesView`, the endpoint that returns subsequent pages for a given subject area.